 Have a few minutes for yourself to enjoy the view, be it for a whole day or just a brief stay.
 Watch the cascading water coming off the rocks after the waves hit and try to spot Slieve League cliffs in the distance.

 #6.
 See the Classiebawn Castle

-The dominant landmark of Mullaghmore and much sought out photo challenge is the strikingly beautiful Classiebawn Castle with Benbulben at the back of it stealing the limelight.
+The dominant landmark of Mullaghmore and a much-sought photo location is the strikingly beautiful Classiebawn Castle with Benbulben at the back of it stealing the limelight.

 In the 18th century, Lord Palmerston – an important politician and English Prime Minister – inherited land around Mullaghmore from his father and decided to build a castle, owned in later years by the late Lord Mountbatten.